 The Intel Pentium M processor incorporates sophisticated branch prediction hardware to support the out-of-order core.
-The branch prediction hardware includes static prediction, dynamic prediction, and branch target buffers.
-The static prediction works is the same as that found in the Intel NetBurst microarchitecture.
+The branch prediction hardware includes dynamic prediction, and branch target buffers.

 The Intel Pentium M processor has enhanced dynamic branch prediction hardware.
 Branch target buffers (BTB) predict the direction and target of branches based on an instruction's address.